bvinoth186/notes/cheat.md

   - cluster on which run your service
   - IAM role that allows ECS to call your load balancer
 - To set ECS container agent configuration during ECS instance launch - Set configuration in user data parameter  of ECS instance
+- if a shared service is deployed in multiple containers and customer from container 1 should not have access to data from another customer  - IAM roles for tasks